-A can occur when the head is stricken, suddenly jerked, or penetrated by a foreign object.
+A traumatic brain injury can occur when the head is stricken, suddenly jerked, or penetrated by a foreign object.
 The injury can be in the range of mild to severe.
-During a mild brain injury, the loss of full conscious awareness will persist for a short amount of time.
+During a mild TBI, the loss of full conscious awareness will persist for a short amount of time.
 When a severe brain injury is inflicted there will be memory loss or extended unconsciousness for a prolonged period of time after the injury was inflicted.
-1.4 million Americans are reported to sustain a traumatic brain injury every year.

-One of the most frequently stated complaints from survivors of brain injury is reduced memory capacity.
+One of the most frequently stated complaints from survivors of a brain injury is reduced memory capacity.
 Statistics suggest that 70% of TBI survivors continue to experience memory problems 1-year post injury.
-Although the degree and nature of memory impairments varies in each situation, there are common patterns.
-Types of include:
+Although the degree and nature of memory impairments vary in each situation, there are common patterns.
+Types of memory loss include:

 Immediate Memory (also known as working memory).
 This type of memory involves the processing of sensory information via the five senses.
 It also includes the ability to remember a small piece of information for a short period of time (for example, memorizing an address long enough to type it into a GPS device).